cookiefactory/handbook/src/career/feedback.md

 ## Appraisal interview

-Once a year, a classical performance review with your lead person.
+Once a year, you will have a classical performance review with your lead person.
 You’ll get feedback, set a vision for your role(s), and decide upon goals to achieve and things to learn.
 Here’s also the place to talk about maturity levels and skills.

 Duration: 60-90 minutes